ColleagueRiley/X11-Drag-n-Drop/README.md

 # Step 2 (Enable XDnD events for the window)

-In order to recieve XDnD events, the window must enable the `XDndAware` atom.
-This atom tells the window manager and the source window that the window wants to recieve XDnD events.
+To receive XDnD events, the window must enable the `XDndAware` atom.
+This atom tells the window manager and the source window that the window wants to receive XDnD events.

 This can be done by creating an `XdndAware` atom and using [`XChangeProperty`](https://tronche.com/gui/x/xlib/window-information/XChangeProperty.html) to change the window's `XdndAware` property.

-You also must set the XDnD version using a pointer, version 5 should be used as it is the newest version of the XDnD protocall.
+You also must set the XDnD version using a pointer, version 5 should be used as it is the newest version of the XDnD protocol.

 ```c
 const Atom XdndAware = XInternAtom(display, "XdndAware", False);